robonomist/robonomistClient/README.md

 ## Datasources

-The `robonomistClient` package allows easy and fast access to various datasources through Robonomist Data Server, which integrate various datasources with up-to-date data.
-The client provides access to over 38 400 data tables from various datasources.
+The `robonomistClient` package allows easy and fast access to various datasources connecting to a Robonomist Data Server.
+Currently the client package provides access to 38 481 up-to-date data tables from 27 different datasources.

 Some of the integrated datasources: